DePaul University Research Services > Research Protections > Institutional Review Board (IRB) > Terms & Definitions

 Having control over the extent, timing, and circumstances of sharing oneself (physically, behaviorally, or intellectually) with others.
-Privacy is related to the individual research participant and access to them or their information.
-Privacy issues in research protocols are related to the method used to obtain information about the participant, such as how they are identified and recruited as research participants.
+Privacy is related to the individual research subject and access to them or their information.
+Privacy issues in research protocols are related to the method used to obtain information about the subject, such as how they are identified and recruited as research subjects.
 For additional information about privacy, see the OHRP IRB handbook, Chapter III at: www.hhs.gov.

 This refers to public sources of data, such as telephone books, data bases, libraries, and the internet.
 Data obtained from data banks, archives, or organizations that make data sets broadly accessible at a reasonable cost to the research community are also considered publicly available.

 Data “recorded by the investigator” are those data that are transferred from the existing records (usually privately held) to the new research records by the researcher or another member of the research team.
 For the purposes of category 4 exemptions, members of a research team may look at identifiable data while it remains where it is usually housed (such as medical records in a hospital), so long as no identifiable information (e.g., names, social security numbers, internal codes) becomes part of the research record, whether via written notes, photographs, audio/video recordings, etc.